Maurilio97-P/Maurilio97-P/README.md

 - 📝 You can read some of my notes at [https://mpatino-digital-garden.vercel.app/](https://mpatino-digital-garden.vercel.app/)

-- 💬 Ask me about **PLC programming, microcontrollers, and ABB robots**
+- 💬 Ask me about **PLC programming, microcontrollers, and robotics**

 - 📫 How to reach me: **maurilio.pp97@gmail.com**